heroku/base-images/BUILD.md

 # Releasing Stack Images Locally (Prime)

-When building Stack Images for relase locally, you'll need a number of additional steps.
+When building Stack Images for release locally, you'll need a number of additional steps.

     # Build the stack image(s) as you would above
     cd stack-images/tools